top of page

 Using a case-cohort sampling, selected a small subset of Black and White mothers from the multigenerational cohort whose newborn screening specimens would be analyzed for the tobacco biomarker cotinine (~2,400 subjects total).

-While awaiting lab results, create study variables, describe sampled groups, assess representativeness, identify multigenerational predictors of the four study outcomes, and test our statistical methods.
+Created study variables, described sampled groups, assessed representativeness, identified multigenerational predictors of the four study outcomes, and tested our statistical methods.

-The California Biobank Program is pulling ~2,400 archived newborn screening specimens from freezer storage and shipping them to our partnering laboratory at UCSF.
+The California Biobank Program pulled 2,385 maternal and 293 paternal archived newborn screening specimens from freezer storage and shipped them to our partnering laboratory at UCSF.

-The UCSF Tobacco Biomarker Core Facility is conducting cotinine analysis and providing batches of data to study investigators.
+The UCSF Tobacco Biomarker Core Facility has completed cotinine analysis on maternal and paternal newborn screening specimens and reported results to study investigators.

-Following linkage of laboratory results to our study samples, describe patterns of in utero exposure to prenatal smoking, and its association with later obesity and chronic hypertension, and very preterm birth and autism in the third generation.
-Assess the impact of in utero exposure to smoking on racial and socioeconomic health disparities.
+The investigative team described patterns of in utero exposure to prenatal smoking, and its association with later obesity and chronic hypertension, and very preterm birth and autism in the third generation.
+The team also assessed the impact of in utero exposure to smoking on racial and socioeconomic health disparities.

-Submit manuscripts for publication, covering multigenerational risk factors for study outcomes; patterns and predictors of in utero exposure to prenatal smoking; effects of in utero exposure to smoking on maternal obesity, chronic hypertension, very preterm birth, and autism, including impact on health disparities
+Manuscripts are being drafted for publication, covering patterns and predictors of in utero exposure to prenatal smoking and effects of in utero exposure to smoking on maternal obesity, chronic hypertension, very preterm birth, and autism, including impact on health disparities.

 This project is funded by the Tobacco-Related Disease Research Program (award T301R0925).